 Macmillan often works with third parties to conduct its business.
-The definition of a third-party representative is broad and may include third-party sales representatives and sales or licensing agents, distributors, consultants and joint venture partners.
-Third parties who act on Macmillan's behalf are expected to operate at all times in accordance with the standards set out in this Code.
-In choosing third parties to work with, remember that Macmillan will bear serious risks if any third party does anything on our behalf that would violate Macmillan's Code of Conduct if we did it ourselves.
+The definition of a third-party representative is broad and includes third-party sales representatives and sales or licensing agents, distributors, consultants and joint venture partners.
+Third parties who act on Macmillan's behalf are expected to operate at all times in accordance with the standards set out in the Macmillan Code of Ethics for Business Partners.
+In choosing third parties to work with, remember that Macmillan will bear serious risks if any third party does anything on our behalf that would violate Macmillan's Code of Conduct if we were to do it ourselves.
 As a result, employees should evaluate the background, experience and reputation of the third party to be engaged; understand the compensation to the third party and the extent to which it might incentivize improper behavior; take reasonable steps to monitor the transactions of the third party; and ensure that the third party understands and agrees to comply with the standards provided to it.